How do you get more traffic to your online store?

-But it essentially all comes down to money, consistency, authenticity and if you want to grow fast, all of the above and more.
+It essentially all comes down to money, consistency, authenticity and showing up.

 BUT here is the secret - it is never FAST, no matter how much money you fling at it.
 It takes time to build a relationship with your customers.